CharlesGaydon/Dater-to-Vec/README.md

 This approach as the merit of relying on actual swiping behavior shown by users, which may capture subconscious patterns of choice.
 It does so without explicit consideration for the users profiles and is hence privacy-preserving by design.

-> By experimenting with this approach on a custom classification task based on real dating data, we were able to predict with high confidence if dating app users will "like" other users, with a **ROC AUC of 87% and an accuracy of 86%**
+> By experimenting with this approach on a custom classification task based on real dating data, we were able to predict with high confidence if dating app users will "like" other users, with a **ROC AUC of 87% and an accuracy of 86%** (see [Results](#results)).

 Below, we discuss data, methods and results.